With around 1,200 sites on UNESCO’s World Heritage list, from natural wonders to cultural legends, choosing which ones to visit can be tricky.

 At two to three metres long, they’re the largest lizards on earth, and the most deadly, with a venomous bite and shark-like teeth – so they’re best watched from a distance!

 A striking stretch of 40,000 neatly packed columns of hexagonal basalt rocks rising from the sea, The Giant’s Causeway is a world-famous geological wonder.
-Created by volcanic activity 50 million years ago, it has inspired myths and legends of giants striding over the sea to Scotland.
+Created by volcanic activity 50 million years ago, it’s inspired myths and legends of giants striding over the sea to Scotland.

-Owned by the National Trust, you can join a guided tour of this mysterious site, taking in must-see sights.
-This includes a rock in the shape of a boot – which was apparently lost when fleeing from the Scottish giant and is reputed to be a size 93.5!
+Owned by the National Trust, you can join a guided tour to learn more about these mysterious rocks and take in must-see sights.
+This includes a rock in the shape of a boot – which is reputed to be a size 93.5!
 The magical Wishing Chair is also a sight to see: a natural throne formed from a perfectly arranged set of columns.

 Search over 2,000 holiday deals